Ohsweken, Ontario: Veterans' Park

 This park is at the corner of Fourth Line Road and Chiefswood Road.
 It features The Six Nations-Mississauga War Memorial, which commemorates the 200 First Nations soldiers who were killed during World War II.
 The soldiers fought in Dieppe, France, and Hong Kong, and were part of the Normandy Invasion in 1944.

 Gaylord Powless Arena

 The Gaylord Powless Arena seats 648 with room for 200 standing.
 Originally constructed in 1972, it was renovated in 2005 and is regularly used for lacrosse, hockey and figure skating.
 On Bread and Cheese Day, the arena serves for distribution of large chunks of bread and cheese.

 Speedway

 Ohsweken Speedway is a 3/8 mile dirt oval auto raceway located in Ohsweken.

 Education

 Six Nations Polytechnic is a Six Nations of the Grand River First Nation community-controlled school.

 Media

 The town is serviced by two community newspapers, Turtle Island News and Two Row Times.
 Both newspapers feature mostly local news but also include stories related to broader First Nations and Canadian issues.
 CKRZ-FM, a community radio station, broadcasts a variety of programming including local news, music, language lessons and radio bingo.
+CJKS-FM, another local radio station, is known for their varieties of genres broadcast and dedicated Native American programming.